How to Build a To-Do App in Vue.js - Part 1

 What we’ve done here is create a component class and provide a template.
 A component file has three parts, a template area, a component class, and a styles area.

 The template area is the visual part of a component.
-The class handles behavior and events and stores data which the template can access.
+The class handles behavior and events and stores data that the template can access.
 The style part is for augmenting the presentation of the template.

 For now, we will only have a template and a class part in the above component.